Actindo-AG/Documentation/ActindoWorkFlow/Operation/09_TrackWorkflowProcess.md

 ## Make a user decision

-Make a user decision, so that the workflow process can continue.
-This is necessary if a process is waiting for a user decision, for example, because a business transaction needs an approval.
+When a process is waiting for a user interaction, such as when a business transaction requires approval, you can make a user decision to allow workflow process to continue.
 User decisions are implemented by the *Manual action* core action, see [Manual action](../UserInterface/08_CoreActions.md#manual-action).